eQTLGen/PerCohortDataPreparations/README.md

 ### Running the data preparation command

 Go to folder `PerCohortPreparations` and modify the script template `submit_per_cohort_preparations_template.sh` with your input paths.
-This is an example template for Slurm scheduler
+Below is an example template for Slurm scheduler.
+Some of the paths are pre-filled, assuming that you follow [eQTLGen phase II cookbook](https://github.com/eQTLGen/eQTLGen-phase-2-cookbook/wiki/eQTLGen-phase-II-cookbook) and its recommended folder structure, however you can also use custom paths.

 ```bash
 #!/bin/bash